Procida: A Guide to Visiting Italy’s Most Colorful Island

 About Procida Island

-The population barely exceeds 10,500 people and it is the Italian Capital of Culture in 2022, which is all the more reason to visit the beautiful place!
+The population barely exceeds 10,500 people and it was the Italian Capital of Culture in 2022, which is all the more reason to visit the beautiful place!

-I was long drawn to Procida for its colorful harbors but several films have chosen the island as its filming location (The Talented Mr. Ripley and Cleopatra are just two famous names aside from the many Italian films shot there).
+I was long drawn to Procida for its colorful harbors, but several films have chosen the island as their filming location (The Talented Mr. Ripley and Cleopatra are just two famous names aside from the many Italian films shot there).

 How to Get to Procida